mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 ### SCOPE

-We are testing to see if there is enough information for a developer to create a button in their project
+Styleguide dev pages

 ### PURPOSE

-To determine if we are missing any information a developer will look for and if the information is arranged/served in the correct order.
+To determine if we are missing any information a developer will need and if the information is arranged in an order of importance.

 ### DISCUSSION GUIDE

 Hi, I am [NAME] and I am conducting a study on styleguides.
-I am trying to determine if we are presenting enough information to use the styleguide.
+I am trying to determine if we are presenting enough information for someone to use our styleguide.

 - Can you tell me briefly about how you have used styleguides in the past?